-- 7.40 Nice Medication Management Guidelines states that care providers should ensure that they have clear processes, risk assessments and guidelines for self-administration of controlled drugs. - 7.41 Support workers will empower people to self-manage their medication and will apply the same principles as self-administration of non-controlled drugs.
+- 7.41 Nice Medication Management Guidelines states that care home providers should ensure that they have clear processes, risk assessments and guidelines for self-administration of controlled drugs. - 7.42 The residential worker will empower people to self-manage their medication and will apply the same principles as self-administration of non-controlled drugs.